 Shy dolphin story and a turtle tale – now available at FLOW

 From the team at Fitzroy Basin Association’s FLOW Visitor’s Centre comes two books celebrating our unique Central Queensland treasures with funny and clever story lines complimented by beautiful illustrations on every page:

-The first tells the story of Rheo a Fitzroy River Turtle (Rheodytes leukops) or the ‘bum breathing turtle’ who lives in the the Fitzroy River catchment (the only place in the world where you will find this threatened species) and the second is about Dadhim, the different looking dolphin which lives in the murkier waters of river mouths, rather than in open water.
+The first tells the story of Rheo a Fitzroy River Turtle (Rheodytes leukops) or the ‘bum breathing turtle’ who lives in the the Fitzroy River catchment (the only place in the world where you will find this threatened species) and the second is about Dadhim, the different looking dolphin which lives in the murkier waters of our river mouth.

 - FLOW Visitors Centre, Corner of East and Denham Streets, Rockhampton (open between 10am-3pm, Tues-Thurs)**